“Out of a very small thing you can create a whole world…it can be as modest as a book of matches.”

 I appreciate this form now (though my Irish heart will always have a fondness for the limerick).

-I also learned about different poetic art forms, where it isn’t just about content, but the way the words look on a page.
-She mentioned a poet (whose name I cannot remember) who wrote a poem about rain, the words written like rain dripping down the page.
+I also learned about different poetic art forms, where it isn’t just about content but the way the words look on a page (think concrete poems).
+She mentioned a Guillaume Apollinaire who wrote a poem about rain, the words written like rain dripping down the page.

 “The purpose of art is to help the world wake up to itself,” Anne said.

 My art has awakened me to myself.
 I am not quite the same person I was when I went back to school more than two years ago at the age of thirty-two, as a newlywed and new mom.
-I’ve gained some self-confidence that was lacking.
-I’ve conquered, for the most part, my fear of public speaking; my motto has become, “Aw, what the hell?”
+I’ve gained some self-confidence that was lacking, for I didn’t have enough to feel confident about.
+I’ve conquered, for the most part, my fear of public speaking (sans the extemporaneous kind), and my motto has become, “Aw, what the hell?”